 - Rummage through your closets and remove all clothes that you are not using anymore.
 Instead of letting the moths feast their way through your clothes, fill up a large trash bag with all the clothes you no longer need and give it away to charity.
 If you want to be enterprising, you can have a garage sale and sell all your used items for a meager amount.

 - Schedule the general cleaning of your house for 1 whole weekend.
 Start from the bedrooms, then towards the living room, the kitchen, the bathroom and finally in your yard.
 Always keep on hand a large thrash bag so you can stack all the garbages & thrashes you find as you work your way in each room.

-- The following week you can allot this time for changing your bed linens, replacing floor mats and hand towels.
+- The following week you can allocate this time for changing your bed linens, replacing floor mats and hand towels.
 You can hang new curtains or freshly laundered curtains on your windows.
 Now, your house looks and smells good, ready for the Christmas festivities.

 - Check your Christmas tree trimmings because most of those are still in good condition and you don't have to buy new ones.

 - In the Philippines, Christmas won't be complete without a Parol or Christmas lantern and a Belen or a tableau representing the scene at Nativity.
 These two are staple Filipino Christmas symbols.
 Have much fun putting up the Parol and check if the light bulb is still working.
-If it is not, buy a led light bulb because leds emit more lumens per watt than incandescent light bulbs.
-Your Belen will stand up more if illuminated with led fairy lights.
+If it is not, buy a led light bulb because LEDs emit more lumens per watt than incandescent light bulbs.
+Your Belen will stand out more if illuminated with led fairy lights.
 Fairy lights are super small but incredibly bright and are just perfect for your Belen miniature.

 |Parol symbolizes the star that guided the 3 magis to the baby Jesus:; Image from Clipart Library|